 Impact:

-What it is: Laws changing to restrict crypto.
+What it is: Laws being changed to restrict cryptocurrency.

 Possible outcomes: